Disney Store: Closure

-In early March 2021, Disney announced that it would close at least 155 Disney Store locations in North America (USA and Canada) and focus more on its e-commerce operations.
+In early March 2021, Disney announced that it would close at least 155 Disney Store locations in North America (United States and Canada) and focus more on its e-commerce operations.
 On May 5, 2021, Disney announced that it would close all the Disney Store locations in Europe (with the exception of a handful of stores such as the flagship store at Disney Village in Disneyland Paris).
 On June 18, it was announced that the original Glendale Galleria location would close on July 14, 2021 (among other 16 stores).
 On July 23, it was announced that most Canadian stores (with the exception of Toronto Eaton Centre, Vaughan Mills, and Scarborough Town Center) would be closing on or before August 18, 2021.
 The final 1990s "pink and green" location at Chicago Ridge Mall in Chicago Ridge, Illinois was also announced to be part of these closures.
 On August 23, it was announced that 59 stores would close on or before September 15, leaving only twenty-two stores remaining in the United States.
 It was also announced that the last three Canadian stores would close as well.
-On December 24, it was announced that the second to last full-price Disney Store, located in Bellevue, Washington would close on January 19, 2022.
+On December 24, it was announced that the Disney Store located in Bellevue, Washington would close on January 19, 2022.

+On April 12, 2025, it was announced that the flagship Disney Store at Disney Village in Disneyland Paris would permanently close in fall 2025, being replaced by a new store named Disney Wonders.

 Lawsuit

-In July 2021, UBS Realty sued Disney for back rent at The Shops at Montebello location in Montebello, California in the amount of $275,000.
+In July 2021, UBS Realty sued Disney for back rent at The Shops at Montebello location in Montebello, California, in the amount of $275,000.